Policies

 Tooltip provider that is above and right side on the table allows us to;

-New Policy: Creates a new scan policy by cloning one of the existing scan policies.
+Creates a new scan policy by cloning one of the existing scan policies.
+You can select the type of the policy after clicking new policy button.

 The checkboxes that can be found on the left side of the list can be used to perform bulk operations on the selected scan policies.